 Pupils can take part from their homes as long as they are accompanied by an adult.
 The adult who will be accompanying the child at home needs to book the ticket and will receive the link to the event.

 If you have booked for your class and have now become aware of a child who will be taking part remotely, please get in touch with us to arrange their access and update your numbers (if necessary) firstname.lastname@example.org

 Your confirmation email should arrive immediately after you book.
-Your link to the live event should arrive the day before the event.
-If you have not received either of these please check your junk mail or spam folder.
+An information pack including the link to the live broadcast will be forwarded to you 7 days prior to the event.
+You will also receive a reminder the day before the live broadcast.
+If you have not received any of these please check your junk mail or spam folder.
 If you still can’t locate them, please get in touch with us at email@example.com

 When booking an Eventbrite ticket for your class(es) you will need the following information to hand: